MBOps/festive-tech-hackathon/README.md

 The `geographies` variable is also flatten to a local variable `allregions` that lists all regions without the geographies information.
 As the geography information is only required for deploying the Azure FrontDoor load balancers.

+### Infrastructure Deployed

+#### App Service Plan

+The Terraform script deploys a Standard S1 App Service Plan running on Linux into each region.
+Along with this basic configuration I also deploy auto-scaling rules for each App Service plan.
+The Service plan will scale up an additional instance if the CPU usage is kept above 75% for 5 minutes, and will then scale down again when usage is below 25% for 5 minutes.

+These scaling actions will alert subscription administrators and co-administrators via email when activated.

+#### Storage Account
+#### WebApp

+Once App Service Plans and Storage Accounts are deployed the script will deploy the WebApps.
+It includes the connection strings to storage accounts deployed for each region, and is configured to access the Docker Container Registry to deploy the previously build Docker image using the `latest` tag.
+#### FrontDoor